 Long-stay tourist visa costs – $120 per person (Children under 6 are free)

 You can only make an in-person visa appointment at the French consulate closest to your state so some people may have to add the cost to fly in for the appointment.
 The earliest you can request an appointment is three months prior to your departure date so schedule the earlier the better.
 The fee is actually 99 euros and the consulate only takes credit or debit cards (No cash, checks) Here is a link to the Los Angeles French consulate.
 Jordan gave me the tip to dress nicely to give a good impression.
-Fingers crossed!
+Read all about our appointment here.

 Certified French Translator – $350 for 4 documents